Tu quoque: Form and explanation

-Person A makes a statement, and Person B reasons that because Person A is being hypocritical, their statement is false.
+Bob reasons that because Alice is being hypocritical, her statement about the effects of smoking must be false.
+But the truth of Alice's claim has no connection to whether or not she is a hypocrite.

 Similar concepts

 A similar concept in politics is that of whataboutism; raising a counteraccusation, often in the form of a larger but unrelated issue.
 In the Soviet Union in the 1930s, the phrase "and you are lynching Negroes" was often raised against the United States.
+The same technique is used in red herrings, as Benito Mussolini attempted to do after the murder of Giacomo Matteotti.